By: CSDH Staff

 29. What Every Manager Should Know About Big Data and Data Science

 Lars Nielsen and Noreen Burlingame

 What Every Manager Should Know About Big Data and Data Science focuses on the real-time business intelligence (BI) aspect of data science.
 Aimed at business managers, in particular, it details the need-to-know basics of data science, how it can enhance BI, and the various processes by which it functions.

 30. What To Do When Machines Do Everything: How to Get Ahead in a World of AI, Algorithms, Bots, and Big Data

 Malcolm Frank and Paul Roehrig

 This thought-provoking book looks ahead at the future of technology.
-Referring to itself as a guidebook, it offers actionable steps that today’s businesses can take to survive in a world in which artificial intelligence and big data drive everything from cars to hospitals.
+Referring to itself as a guidebook, this book about data science offers actionable steps that today’s businesses can take to survive in a world in which artificial intelligence and big data drive everything from cars to hospitals.

 - 15 Fastest Online Master’s in Computer Science

 - 50 Highest Paying Jobs in Computers & IT